fxpl/notebooks/README.md

 `SccOutputAnalyzer` takes the output of a run of SourcererCC as input.
-More specifically, it needs the pair file produced by the clone detector on zipped format, named `clone.pairs.zip`, and the contents of `files_stats` produced by the tokenizer, saved in one file named `files.stats`.
+More specifically, it needs the pair file produced by the clone detector on zipped format, named `clone.pairs.zip`, and the contents of `files_stats` produced by the tokenizer, concatenated in one file named `files.stats`.

 Additionally, `SccOutputAnalyzer` needs a file with a mapping from each notebook number (`<num>` from the file name) to a repository, stored in a